Wong Hong-kit

-Wong Hong-kit (王康傑; born 30 August 1998; also known as Jack Wong) is a Hongkonger tennis player.
+Wong Hong-kit (王康傑; born 30 August 1998; also known as Jack Wong) is a tennis and pickleball player from Hong Kong.
 His younger sister Cody Wong is also a professional tennis player.

 Wong has a career high ATP singles ranking of 653 achieved on 31 December 2018.
 He also has a career high ATP doubles ranking of 648 achieved on 30 September 2019.

-Wong represents Hong Kong at the Davis Cup, where he has a W/L record of 13–5.
+Wong represents Hong Kong at the Davis Cup, where he has a W/L record of 14–7.